aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

     Check the region that's displayed in the upper-right corner of the navigation bar, and change it if necessary.
 This is where the cluster infrastructure will be built.
 The template is launched in the **US East (N. Virginia)** Region by default.

-    **Note**  This deployment includes Amazon EFS and optionally Amazon FSx for Lustre, which are not currently supported in all AWS Regions.
+    **Note**  This deployment includes Amazon EFS, which is not currently supported in all AWS Regions.
 For a current list of supported regions, see the [AWS Regions and Endpoints webpage](https://docs.aws.amazon.com/general/latest/gr/rande.html).

     **Important** If you're deploying the cluster into an existing VPC, make sure that your VPC has two private subnets, and that the subnets aren't shared.
 This tutorial doesn't support [shared subnets](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html).
 The Cloudformation template will create a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in their route tables to allow the instances to download packages and software without exposing them to the internet.
 You will also need **DNS hostnames** and **DNS resolution** configured in the VPC's DHCP options as explained in the [Amazon VPC documentation](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html).